Section 9: Student Code of Conduct & Procedures

 - If it occurs on the campus or in any University facility;

 - If it occurs while the student who is charged was attending or participating in any University-related activity, i.e., study abroad, field trip, social event, activity sponsored by a recognized student organization; or

-- If the conduct, whenever and wherever it occurs, calls into question the student’s suitability as a member of the University community.
-Unlawful acts of violence, violations of another’s civil rights, hazing, the unlawful sale or possession of drugs, the unlawful use of alcoholic beverages and crimes against persons or property are examples of conduct that will subject a student to the conduct system regardless of where the conduct occurs.
+- If the conduct, whenever and wherever it occurs, including via online media, calls into question the student’s suitability as a member of the University community.
+Unlawful acts of violence, violations of another’s civil rights, hazing, the unlawful sale or possession of drugs, the unlawful use of alcoholic beverages and crimes against persons or property are examples of conduct that will subject a student to the conduct review system regardless of where the conduct occurs.
 In cases involving student behavioral problems that occur off campus, the University reserves the right to initiate disciplinary action in the interest of preserving its reputation and orderly functioning.
 The fact that a student’s conduct may also constitute a crime in violation of local, state, or federal law does not limit the ability of the University to discipline the student for that conduct.
-The University, therefore, reserves the right to submit a complaint to the conduct system even if the same conduct is or may become the subject of a criminal case.
+The University, therefore, reserves the right to submit a complaint to the conduct review system even if the same conduct is or may become the subject of a criminal case.

 STUDENT CODE OF CONDUCT